 Tip #3: Avoid using mixed video lighting

-The only time mixing files can be excellent is when you mix a couple of royalty-free music to create a track.
-However, doing the same thing with video lighting can be overwhelming as it can affect the color temperatures in your shot.
-So, you need to make sure that the lights that you're using have the same color temperature to prevent any competing colors from destroying the color balance.
+The mixing of video lighting can be overwhelming as it can affect the color temperatures in your shot.
+So, you need to make sure that the lights that you’re using have the same color temperature to prevent any competing colors from destroying the color balance.

 Tip #4: Use a streetlamp

 Shooting outdoors, especially at night can be a challenge.
 You need to utilize everything that you have around you to ensure that you get the best lighting possible when doing a shoot.
 And what better way to do it than with a streetlamp.
 It’s a great source of light, especially when you’re doing a couple of shoots outdoors.
 However, when you do this, don’t go too far underneath the lamp as this can cast long shadows on your face.